innative-sdk/innative/README.md

     err = (*exports.Compile)(env, "your_script.out");
     void* assembly = (*exports.LoadAssembly)("your_script.out");

-    // Destroy environment (no longer needed after compilation is completed) (*exports.DestroyEnvironment)(env);
+    // Destroy environment (no longer needed after compilation, but will be needed if using JIT) (*exports.DestroyEnvironment)(env);

     // Load functions and execute